return42/sphkerneldoc/linux_src_doc/fs/eventpoll_c.rst

 .. c:function:: int ep_loop_check_proc(void *priv, void *cookie, int call_nests)

-    Callback function to be passed to the @\ :c:func:`ep_call_nested`\  API, to verify that adding an epoll file inside another epoll structure, does not violate the constraints, in terms of closed loops, or too deep chains (which can result in excessive stack usage).
+    Callback function to be passed to the \ ``ep_call_nested``\ () API, to verify that adding an epoll file inside another epoll structure, does not violate the constraints, in terms of closed loops, or too deep chains (which can result in excessive stack usage).

     :param void \*priv:
         Pointer to the epoll file to be currently checked.